lnapo94/Python-SFDX-Tool/README.md

 ```
 pydx init
 ```
-which will create a *pydx.json* file in the root folder of your current workspace with a standard configuration.
+which will create a *pydx.json* file in the root folder of your current workspace.

 ## Features
 ### Authenticate to Salesforce